German Pancakes

 - Remove and serve immediately with syrup and/or fresh berries and powdered sugar.

-Are German pancakes actually German?
 According to Cook’s Illustrated, German pancakes — or Dutch babies as they are also known as — are supposedly from Germany, but the Dutch reference apparently comes from an American restaurant owner who heard “Deutsch,” the word for German in the German language and thought it was Dutch.
+So, basically they are the same thing.

-Why won’t my German pancakes rise?
 If you notice, German pancakes don’t include baking powder or yeast.
 So it can be tricky to get a good rise.
 There are two key things to keep in mind to get a good rise in your German pancakes.
-According to thekitchn.com, letting your batter rest can help give the glutens and proteins in the flour time to develop, plus making sure your oven — or pan if you are using a pan — are heated thoroughly to the correct temperature.
+According to thekitchn.com, giving your batter time to let the glutens and proteins in the flour develop can help (meaning, don’t mix and pour and bake right away).
+Let your batter sit for a minute to develop, then give it another pulse or two in the blender to add more air into the eggs, which can help lift the pancakes.
+Also, make sure your oven — or pan if you are using a pan — are heated thoroughly to the correct temperature.

 German Pancakes